-relationship with the cyclone propagation direction.
-To this aim, extratropical surface cyclones are were identified and tracked during the Northern Hemisphere cold season (October to March) based on six-hourly ERA-Interim data (1979-2016).
-Each time step along every cyclone track is was characterized in terms of its 12-hour deepening rate (ΔSLP), the upper-level QG forcing for ascent (QG ω), the lower-tropospheric Eady Growth Rate (EGR) and the propagation direction.
-Since cyclone deepening and direction of propagation are determined by its-a cyclone's large-scale environment, the QG ω and EGR forcing are were averaged within a 1000 km radius around the cyclone center.
-To facilitate the comparison between the multitude of cyclone tracks, the phase of the cyclone evolution is-was quantified by introducing a normalized time axis, with -1 corresponding to genesis, 0 to the time instance of deepest sea-level pressure (SLP) and +1 to lysis.
-We restrict the analysis The analysis was restricted to the growth period of the life cycle between normalized times -1 and 0.
-The main results of our-the presented analysis can be summarized as follows:
+The deepening and propagation of extratropical cyclones occurs within a remarkable wide range of environments.
+In this study, we analyse the environment during the cyclone growth period in terms of the dry-dynamic forcing, its variability and relationship with the cyclone propagation direction.
+To this aim, extratropical surface cyclones are identified and tracked during the Northern Hemisphere cold season (October to March) based on six-hourly ERA-Interim data (1979-2016).
+Each time step along every cyclone track is characterized in terms of its 12-hour deepening rate (Δ SLP), the upper-level QG forcing for ascent (OG ω), the lower-tropospheric Eady Growth Rate (EGR) and the propagation direction.
+Since cyclone deepening and direction of propagation are determined by its large-scale environment, the $QG\omega$ and EGR forcing are averaged within a 1000 km radius around the cyclone center.
+To facilitate the comparison between the multitude of cyclone tracks, the phase of the cyclone evolution is quantified by introducing a normalized time axis, with -1 corresponding to genesis, 0 to the time instance of deepest sea-level pressure (SLP) and +1 to lysis.
+We restrict the analysis to the growth period of the life cycle between normalized times -1 and 0.
+The main results of our analysis can be summarized as follows: